mihai2000q/ConsiliumTempus-be/docs/Database.md

 # Consilium Tempus Backend Database

+The RDBMS chosen for this application infrastructure is a Microsoft SQL Server.

 ## Migrations

-As the infrastructure layer relies on the Entity Framework Core, to release, update or create any kind of migration we will use the EF CLI provided by the dotnet tools.
+As the infrastructure layer relies on the **Entity Framework Core**, to release, update or create any kind of migration we will use the EF CLI provided by the dotnet tools.

 To install the dotnet EF Core CLI, please type the following in the terminal:

 ```sh
 dotnet tool install --global dotnet-ef --version 7.0.14
 ```
-The version has been mentioned so that we avoid using .NET 8, as the project is still in .NET 7. <br>
+The version has been mentioned so that we avoid using .NET 8, as the project is still in .NET 7.

 To make sure that it has been installed you can type the following:

 ```sh